danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 broadly skilled engineers making vertically integrated IoT proofs-of-concept, and experienced embedded C developers.

-All of these users should be comfortable using RIOT and its tooling, whatever their platform or hardware.
-No user of any skill level should be tripped up because they haven't configured something that they wouldn't reasonably be expected to know about.
-Whatever the user's background, RIOT should demand as little RIOT-specific learning as possible.
+These should be comfortable using RIOT and its tooling, on typical platforms.
+RIOT should demand as little RIOT-specific learning as possible.
 It should, therefore, adhere to common systems and networking standards.

 ## Versatility